Our flagship Boldrewood campus is home to a selection of brand-new facilities

 A number of our facilities are also available for use in commercial testing and consultancy.

-We also collaborate with many other research institutions and universities to ensure that our researchers have access to the very best unique facilities in the world.
+We collaborate with many other research institutions and universities to ensure that our researchers have access to the very best unique facilities in the world.
 For instance, our astrophysicists work with researchers at CERN (the European Organisation for Nuclear Research) to design new experiments to detect dark matter and antimatter.

 By coming to Southampton for your research, you can rest assured that we will do everything we can to make the very best facilities available to you.